tpoisot/bipy/faq/index.md

 ## Where can I find *bipy* ?

 *bipy* can be [accessed through GitHub](https://github.com/tpoisot/bipy), or you can download the [zip file of the latest version here](https://github.com/tpoisot/bipy/zipball/master).
+The latest stable version, and the current development version (`dev` branch) can be accessed by clicking on the red ribbon in the upper right side of any page of this site.

 ##How can I install and load *bipy* ?